Cognitive load: Intrinsic

+Germane load

+Germane load refers to the working memory resources that the learner dedicates to managing the intrinsic cognitive load associated with the essential information for learning.
+Unlike intrinsic load, which is directly related to the complexity of the material, germane load does not stem from the presented information but from the learner's characteristics.
+It does not represent an independent source of working memory load; rather, it is influenced by the relationship between intrinsic and extraneous load.
+If the intrinsic load is high and the extraneous load is low, the germane load will be high, as the learner can devote more resources to processing the essential material.
+However, if the extraneous load increases, the germane load decreases, and learning is affected because the learner must use working memory resources to deal with external elements instead of the essential content.
+This assumes a constant level of motivation, where all available working memory resources are focused on managing both intrinsic and extraneous cognitive load.

 Extraneous

 Extraneous cognitive load is generated by the manner in which information is presented to learners and is under the control of instructional designers.
 This load can be attributed to the design of the instructional materials.
 Because there is a single limited cognitive resource using resources to process the extraneous load, the number of resources available to process the intrinsic load and germane load (i.e., learning) is reduced.
 Thus, especially when intrinsic and/or germane load is high (i.e., when a problem is difficult), materials should be designed so as to reduce the extraneous load.

 An example of extraneous cognitive load occurs when there are two possible ways to describe a square to a student.
 A square is a figure and should be described using a figural medium.
 Certainly an instructor can describe a square in a verbal medium, but it takes just a second and far less effort to see what the instructor is talking about when a learner is shown a square, rather than having one described verbally.
 In this instance, the efficiency of the visual medium is preferred.
 This is because it does not unduly load the learner with unnecessary information.
 This unnecessary cognitive load is described as extraneous.

 Chandler and Sweller introduced the concept of extraneous cognitive load.
 This article was written to report the results of six experiments that they conducted to investigate this working memory load.
 Many of these experiments involved materials demonstrating the split attention effect.
 They found that the format of instructional materials either promoted or limited learning.
 They proposed that differences in performance were due to higher levels of the cognitive load imposed by the format of instruction.
-"Extraneous cognitive load" is a term for this unnecessary (artificially induced) cognitive load.
+Extraneous cognitive load is a term for this unnecessary (artificially induced) cognitive load.

 Extraneous cognitive load may have different components, such as the clarity of texts or interactive demands of educational software.

-Germane

-Germane cognitive load is the processing, construction and automation of schemas.
-It was first described by Sweller, Van Merriënboer and Paas in 1998.
-While intrinsic cognitive load is generally thought to be immutable (although techniques can be applied to manage complexity by segmenting and sequencing complex material), instructional designers can manipulate extraneous and germane load.
-It is suggested that they limit extraneous load and promote germane load.

-Until the 1998 article by Sweller, Van Merriënboer & Paas, cognitive load theory primarily concentrated on the reduction of extraneous cognitive load.
-With this article, cognitive load researchers began to seek ways of redesigning instruction to redirect what would be extraneous load, to now be focused toward schema construction (germane load).
-Thus it is very important for instructional designers to "reduce extraneous cognitive load and redirect learners' attention to cognitive processes that are directly relevant to the construction of schemas".